-The Company self-insures for certain obligations related to health and workers' compensation programs.
+The Company self-insures for certain obligations related to health, workers' compensation, vehicles and general liability programs.
 The Company also purchases stop-loss insurance policies to protect it from catastrophic losses.
-Judgements and estimates are used in determining the potential value associated with reported claims and for losses that have occurred, but have not been reported.
+Judgments and estimates are used in determining the potential value associated with reported claims and for losses that have occurred, but have not been reported.
 The Company's estimates consider historical claims experience and other factors.
 The Company's liabilities are based on estimates, and, while the Company believes that the accrual for loss is adequate, the ultimate liability may be in excess of or less than the amounts recorded.
 Changes in claim experience, the Company's ability to settle claims or other estimates and judgments used by management could have a material impact on the amount and timing of expense for any period.